 I am an international student, and I do not have a STATE to fill out in the address line of my forms.
 What do I do?

-On the Verify and Update Personal Information form, what is my citizenship status as an international student?
+On the Form I-9, what is my citizenship status as an international student?

 I am an international student and I have more questions about filling out my employment forms; Who should I contact?

 No, Dickinson Dining Services accepts all first year students as a requirement for working on campus.